Skip to main content

-The @lavapayments/nodejs SDK provides a typed client for all Lava API operations including checkout, connections, usage tracking, and forward token generation.
+The @lavapayments/nodejs SDK provides a typed client for all Lava API operations including checkout, customers, usage tracking, and forward token generation.

 Installation